-Man missing from Baton Rouge assisted living center; public's help sought in search
+Deputies locate man missing from Baton Rouge assisted living center

 Latest Weather Blog

-Man missing from Baton Rouge assisted living center; public's help sought in search
+Deputies locate man missing from Baton Rouge assisted living center

 BATON ROUGE — Sheriff's deputies asked for the public's help in the search for a man who walked away from an assisted living center in Baton Rouge.